Customer Revenue Received in Advance

 Credit

-The credit to the balance sheet unearned revenue account, represents a liability to the customer for services yet to be provided.
+Secondly the credit to the balance sheet unearned revenue account, represents a liability to the customer for services yet to be provided.

-The revenue is unearned as the services have not yet been provided.
+In this case the revenue is unearned as the services have not yet been provided.
 In accordance with the realization accounting principle, the amount cannot be recorded as revenue until it is earned.

 Accounting Equation – Revenue Received in Advance